The health benefits of fasting

-Fasting during Ramadan, the health benefits especially, are well known to Muslims, who generally report feeling better, brighter, lighter, more cleansed and alert as a result of fasting.
+The health benefits of fasting are already well known to Muslims, who generally report feeling better, brighter, lighter, more cleansed and alert as a result of fasting.

-A study carried out by scientists in the US found that the mental focus achieved by fasting during Ramadan increases the level of brain-derived neurotrophic factor, which causes the body to produce more brain cells, thus improving brain function.
-Likewise, a distinct reduction in the amount of the hormone cortisol, produced by the adrenal gland, means that stress levels are greatly reduced both during and after Ramadan.
-This Ramadan, ask your friends who are fasting how they are feeling both mid-way and at the end of Ramadan.
+A study carried out by scientists in the US found that the mental focus achieved by fasting increases the level of brain-derived neurotrophic factor, which causes the body to produce more brain cells, thus improving brain function.
+Likewise, a distinct reduction in the amount of the hormone cortisol, produced by the adrenal gland, means that stress levels are greatly reduced both during and after the fast period.
+Ask your friends who fasted over Ramadan how they felt both mid-way and at the end of the 30 days.

-Fasting during Ramadan helps you get rid of unhealthy habits
+Fasting helps you get rid of unhealthy habits

-Because you will be fasting during the day, Ramadan is the perfect time to eliminate your unhealthy habits.
-Vices such as smoking and consuming sugary foods should not be indulged during Ramadan, and as you abstain from them your body will gradually acclimatise to their absence, until your addiction is kicked for good.
+Fasting is the perfect time to eliminate your unhealthy habits.
+Vices such as smoking and consuming sugary foods should not be indulged, and as you abstain from them your body will gradually acclimatise to their absence, until your addiction is kicked for good.

-It’s also much easier to quit habits when you do so in a group, which should be easy to find during Ramadan.
+It’s also much easier to quit habits when you do so in a group.
 The ability of fasting to help you cut out bad habits is so significant that the National Health Service in the UK recommends it as the ideal time to quit smoking and adopt healthier habits.

-Obviously people who fast during the Holy Month will lose weight, but did you know that they are reducing their cholesterol levels too?
-A team of cardiologists in the UAE found that people observing Ramadan enjoy a positive effect on their lipid profile, which means there is a reduction of cholesterol in the blood.
+Obviously people who fast will lose weight, but did you know that they are reducing their cholesterol levels too?
+A team of cardiologists in the UAE found that people who observed Ramadan enjoyed a positive effect on their lipid profile, which means there is a reduction of cholesterol in the blood.

-By not eating throughout the day during Ramadan you’ll find that your metabolism becomes more efficient, meaning the amount of nutrients you absorb from food improves.
+By fasting you’ll find that your metabolism becomes more efficient, meaning the amount of nutrients you absorb from food improves.
 This is because of an increase in a hormone called adiponectin, which is produced by a combination of fasting and eating late at night, and allows your muscles to absorb more nutrients.
 This will lead to health benefits all around the body, as various areas are able to better absorb and make use of the nutrients they need to function.